-The information contained on this web page pertains to the Fall 2018 SSHRC Doctoral Awards competition and the internal administration and evaluation process at the University of Waterloo.
+This web page relates to the fall 2020 SSHRC Doctoral Scholarships competition and the University of Waterloo's internal administration of the program.
 For information pertaining to the Tri-Agency Canada Graduate Scholarships Master's (CGS M) competition, please visit Waterloo's Tri-Agency (CIHR, NSERC, SSHRC) Canada Graduate Scholarships Master's (CGS M) website.

 - Helpful resources

 CGS D Harmonization

 In fall 2019, the three national granting agencies (CIHR, NSERC, SSHRC) harmonized the CGS D competitions.
 They share the same program guide, eligibility, and selection criteria, however the agency-specific doctoral awards (ex.
 SSHRC Doctoral Fellowship etc.) were not harmonized and continue to have their own unique program guides, eligibility, and selection criteria.

 The SSHRC Doctoral Scholarships support high-calibre students engaged in doctoral programs in the social sciences and humanities.
 There are two types of SSHRC Doctoral Scholarships available:

 - Joseph-Armand Bombardier Canada Graduate Scholarship (CGS D) – offered to top ranked applicants; without exception, these awards are tenable only at eligible Canadian universities; valued at $35,000 a year for three years.

 - SSHRC Doctoral Fellowship - offered to the next tier of highly ranked applicants, for study in Canada or abroad.
 These awards may be taken up at any eligible Canadian university or an eligible foreign university provided that the applicant has received a previous degree in social sciences and humanities from a Canadian university.
 This award is valued at $20,000 for one to four years.